wnka/pdp80-blog/content/posts/mame-debugger-intro.md

 Well well well, now it's counting UP for every frame.
 Probably some sort of in-game frame counter?
 What if I game over and get to the continue screen?
 It stops ticking!
 If I continue, it continues ticking.
 If I don't continue, it doesn't reset until a coin gets inserted again or if you let the demo start playing..

 But wait a minute, if it's an in-game frame counter, and it's 16-bit, it can only count up to 65,536 frames?
 That can't be right.
 Game runs at 60FPS, that's about 18 minutes.
 My 1cc run through the game takes about 30 minutes, and if you get into the second loop a full run would take about an hour, so this value has to be bigger than 16-bit.
+(NOTE ABOUT WHAT THE WATCH POINT CAUGHT!)

 That'll have to be a mystery for another day, but this serves as an intro to the MAME debugger, poking around memory and creating cheats.
 This will be part of a series, because there's a project that caused me start down this rabbit hole...